jonhnet/nginx-googlesignin/README.md

 your site for the auth flow to work.
 If you do not have the proper URL listed, the auth popup will just be an empty frame.

-The google client ID will look something like `123456789-abcde.apps.googleusercontent.com`.
+The Google client ID will look something like `123456789-abcde.apps.googleusercontent.com`.
 You'll need it in two steps below: in `google-login.html` and the configuration file for the Python authorizer.